top of page

 1. For a natural approach, consider using organic remedies like, Insecticidal soap, made from natural fatty acids, it is an effective option.
 Apply the soap solution to the infested areas, ensuring thorough coverage

-Neem oil?
+Neem oil:

 **In severe infestations, chemical treatments may be necessary.
-Consult with a professional or your local garden center to select an appropriate insecticide specifically formulated for mealybugs.
-Follow the instructions carefully, taking necessary precautions to protect yourself, other plants, and the environment.
+Consult with a professional or your local garden center to select an appropriate insecticide (specifically formulated) for mealybugs.
+Follow the instructions carefully, taking necessary precautions to protect yourself, other plants, and the environment.**

 Prevention and Control Measures

 Preventing mealybug infestations is always better than dealing with them later.
 Regularly inspect your plants, paying close attention to the undersides of leaves and the junctions between stems and leaves.
 If you introduce new succulents to your collection, quarantine them for a few weeks to prevent the spread of any potential infestations and spray them down with rubbing alcohol as a precaution.
+Alternatively, consider using natural predators such as mealybug destroyer, ladybugs, predaceous fly larvae, or green lacewings to manage your pesky mealybug infestation.

 Mealybug destroyer (Cryptolaemus montrouzieri).
 Adult & larva.